justincpresley/go-cobs/FUTURE.md

  - Include charts of each type representing the overhead to help guide users of this library.

 ## Efficiency
- - Allow `EndingSave` to be used for pair flags in `PairElimination`.
  - Introduce multi-variable assignment throughout.
  - Refactor for performance if possible.